Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a-look-at-the-ch-css-unit.md

 You can read the [full article on Shawn's blog](https://www.swyx.io/css-100-bytes/).

-To wrap this up, the `ch` unit is super powerful yet a bit unpredictable as the size might change.
+To wrap this up, the `ch` unit is super powerful, yet a bit unpredictable as the size might change.

-I really like it, as I don't do static pixel design anyway, but I'm looking forward to hearing your thoughts on the `ch` unit!
+I like it, as I don't do static pixel design anyway, but I'm looking forward to hearing your thoughts on the `ch` unit!

 ### Thank you for reading, and let's connect!